Yohannes IV: Origin and early life

 Shortly after their return to Tigray, Kaśa rebelled against the rule of Tewodros.
 What prompted his rebellion is not well established.
 Often two explanations, which are not essentially contradictory, are forwarded by the sources: the first is related to his dissatisfaction with the rank and function given to him by the sovereign, while the second interprets his rebellion as a response to the appeal of abunä Salama who in 1867 wrote from prison to many notables condemning his perceived injustices of Tewodros.
 In any case, for some time he (together with his followers) retired to the eastern lowlands and found refuge among the Afar, from which ethnic group he married a Muslim after she had been baptized with the name Tebaba Sellasie.

 Returning to the highlands, he raised more men and began his military campaign: in the years 1864–1867, he consecutively defeated šum seraye Gebre Mikael, däjazmač Barya'u Gebre Sadeq of Adwa and däjazmač Tekle Giyorgis Qalos of Shire.
 Barya'u transferred his allegiance to Kaśa whom he served faithfully until he was killed in a battle some ten years later.
 Tekle Giyorgis (who had killed Kaśa's mother, Silass) fell in battle, and Kaśa subsequently assumed his title of däjazmač.
 Kaśa then formed an alliance with wag šum Gobez Gebre Medhin of Lasta against Tewodros and began to harass the imperial representatives on both sides of the Mareb River.
 He defeated the governors of Selewa and Kilte Awulaelo.
 In Hamasien, däjazmač Haylu Tewolde Medhen, who contemplated resistance, was confined and replaced with däjazmač (later ras) Woldemichael Solomon who had actively participated in Kaśa's military campaign against the imperial officials in Tigray.
+A French explorer described him as:The Negus of Ethiopia is a man of great strength of body, and energy of mind, as well as force of will.
+He is about forty years of age, of middle height, but sinewy and muscular; with most aristocratic hands and feet, although, like his subjects, he marches with bare feet, placing only his great toe in the stirrup, when on horseback, in Abyssinian fashion.
+His face is oval, with high forehead, large restless eyes, an aquiline nose and wide mouth.
+His skin is not black, but of a dark olive tint; his hair plaited in an infinite number of small tresses, carefully knotted together at the nape of the neck with a silken cord.
+He looks more like a Greek or Portuguese than an African.
+In anger his eyes blaze like burning coals.
+In speech he is brief, clear and persuasive.